Hugs And Indoor Pints On UK Freedom Monday Despite Variant Fears - UrduPoint

 "I actually feel a wee bit emotional saying this... you can hug your loved ones again," said Scotland's First Minister Nicola Sturgeon.

-UK Prime Minister Boris Johnson called it "another milestone in our roadmap out of lockdown" but still urged caution, warning: "Remember that close contact, such as hugging, is a direct way of transmitting this disease".

-Britain's next step to completely lift restrictions is due on June 21, but that is under threat because of rising cases of a more transmissible variant first detected in India.
+UK Prime Minister Boris Johnson called it "another milestone in our roadmap out of lockdown".
+But he still urged caution, warning: "Remember that close contact, such as hugging, is a direct way of transmitting this disease."
+Britain's next step to completely lift restrictions is due on June 21, but that is under threat because of rising cases of the Indian variant.

-"We are keeping the spread of the variant first identified in India under close observation and taking swift action where infection rates are rising," Johnson said Sunday.

 More than 36.5 million people have had at least one dose of a Covid-19 vaccine and 20 million two doses, but ministers want a greater take-up to prevent further delays to the full reopening.